Clawrence005/beastiary-handlebars/README.md

 image ![alt text](image.jpg)

 ## instructions for cloning Repo
-start by cloning this
+- start by cloning this repo.
-in command line type **npm install** which will install the dependencies. to start website locally type **node server.js** in command line which will start the server. then go to http://localhost:5000/ to see the website.
+- in command line type **npm install** which will install the npm dependencies.
+- type **node server.js** in command line which will start the server.
+- then go to http://localhost:5000/ to see the website.